Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 - Rental Income Property (subject to limiting conditions).

 - Qualifying Medicaid Annuities (a/k/a SPIA).
-This type of annuity is highly specialized and not available through most insurance companies but it is a devastating tool to protect a lot of your hard earned $$$.
+This type of annuity is highly specialized and not available through most insurance companies but it is a critical measure to protect a lot of your hard earned $$$.

 - Certain tools and equipment used for profit a businesses (assuming the business generates incomes).